abigailjulie/ArtFeenClientPortal/README.md

 ## Overview

-The ArchWay is a full-stack web application built to streamline the entire lifecycle of construction and architectural projects—from Predevelopment to Close-out.
+The ArchWay is a full-stack web application built to streamline the entire lifecycle of construction and architectural projects from Predevelopment to Close-out.
 Designed for architectural firms, the platform centralizes project tracking, dynamic budgeting, role-based access, and AI-powered client communication.

 🔧 Replaces fragmented spreadsheets and disjointed communication with a secure, scalable platform built specifically for the architecture and construction industry.